vmanoharan/cs400-X-Team-12/README.md

 ## Table of Contents

 1. TODO.md - contains instructions for what to do for this assignment
-2. README.md - overview of files in this repository
+2. README.md - overview of files in this repository (this file)
 3. x_team_rules.md - documents the rules for your team
 4. x_style_guide.md - documents coding styles your team will use for X-team coding projects